Germany's Christmas Markets, Weihnachtsmärkte

-Food and drink which fits to the chill winter air and, with or without the festive markets, embody the sight, smells and tastes of Weihnachten.
+Food and drink that fits to the chill winter air and, with or without the festive markets, embody the sight, smells and tastes of Weihnachten.

 Tradition and nostalgia instead of "Kitsch".

-They are an ancient custom which began when seasonal markets took place throughout the year, and Dresden's Striezelmarkt in 1434 is believed to have been the first of Germany's Christmas Markets.
-The name came from a creation made a few years later by the city's bakers, Striezel, Germany's traditional Christmas Cake now known as Christstollen, and today, just as hundreds of years ago, shaped to symbolize the Christ child wrapped in swaddling clothes.
+It is an ancient custom that began when seasonal markets took place throughout the year, with Dresden's "Striezelmarkt", which started in 1434, believed to have been the first Christmas Market in Germany.
+The name came from a creation made a few years later by the city's bakers, "Striezel", Germany's traditional Christmas Cake now known as "Christstollen", which just as hundreds of years ago is still shaped to symbolize the Christ child wrapped in swaddling clothes.

-A traditional, and sometimes living, nativity scene, together with Christmas music, ringing bells, carols and choirs, can turn a walk around a Weihnachtsmaerkte, or as they are sometimes named Christkindlmaerkte, into something approaching a stroll through a Christmas winter wonderland.
+A traditional, and sometimes living, nativity scene, together with Christmas music, ringing bells, carols and choirs, can turn a walk around a Weihnachtsmärkte, or as they are sometimes named "Christkindlmärkte", into something approaching a stroll through a Christmas winter wonderland.

-It was religious reformer Martin Luther who suggested that presents were to be received from the Christ Child at "Christmastime" instead of delivered on December 6th by Catholic saint St. Nicholas, as had been the custom until then.
+It was religious reformer Martin Luther who suggested presents were to be received from the Christ Child at "Christmastime", instead of delivered on December 6th by Catholic saint St. Nicholas as had been the custom until then.
 Subsequently especially in Southern Germany "Christkindlsmarkt", Christ Child Market, became a popular name for Christmas markets.

-Usually beginning on the first day of Advent and remaining until 23rd December or Christmas Eve, Christmas markets open around 10 or 11 am closing between 8 or 9 pm, and day or night they embody the spirit and atmosphere of Christmas.
-At the same time regardless of size, their hundreds of thousands of visitors and their focus on business, they have not become 'tourist traps' and there is something non-commercial about them.
+Often beginning around the first day of Advent and remaining until December 23 or Christmas Eve, Christmas markets open around 10 or 11 am closing between 8 or 9 pm, and day or night they embody the spirit and atmosphere of Christmas.
+At the same time regardless of size, their hundreds of thousands of visitors and their focus on business, they have not become "tourist traps" and there is something non-commercial about them.

-In Rothenburg ob der Tauber's Reiterlesmarkt the Germanic god Wotan, who legend says rode horseback during to winter to distribute gifts to the poor, hands out presents to children together with St. Nicholas, while another town along the Romantic Road, Dinkelsbuehl, is one of several that hold their Christmas market behind city gates and within heavily fortified medieval city walls.
+In Rothenburg ob der Tauber's Reiterlesmarkt the Germanic god Wotan, who legend says rode horseback during the winter distributing gifts to the poor, hands out presents to children together with St. Nicholas.
+While another town along the Romantic Road, Dinkelsbuehl, is one of several that hold their Christmas market behind city gates and within heavily fortified medieval city walls.

-Tuebingen with its half timbered houses and streams running through the town has a privately run market along its cobble stoned streets, where everything is "homemade", from baked, preserved and knitted goods to water colors, oil paintings and wood carvings.
+The cobble stoned streets of Tuebingen, with its half timbered houses and streams that run through the town, has a privately run market where everything is "homemade", from baked, preserved and knitted goods to water colors, oil paintings and wood carvings.

-Visiting Christmas Markets during Advent has been a major pre-Christmas activity in Germany since the 17th century, with a priest from Nuremberg already complaining in 1616 that there was no point in holding the Christmas Eve afternoon service because "everyone was at the market", and their charm is casting more people under its spell each year.
+Visiting Christmas Markets during Advent has been a major pre-Christmas activity in Germany since the 17th century, when a Nuremberg priest was already complaining in 1616 that there was no point in holding the Christmas Eve afternoon service because "everyone was at the market", and their charm casts more people under its spell each year.